A Case Study in Diagnostic Failure

 Data Analysis

-7+ years of personal health data analysis.
-Built quantitative risk frameworks processing real-time market data.
-Expertise in pattern recognition across complex datasets.
+7+ years of personal health data analysis including HRV, biomarkers, and symptom tracking.
+At Flowtrack, I built quantitative risk frameworks processing real-time market data for a ~$5M portfolio.
+Expertise in pattern recognition across complex, noisy datasets where the signal isn't obvious.

 🤖